top of page

 The Community Arts Education Internship allows interns to develop skills such as hands-on assistant teaching, gaining experience with using didactic tools, and interacting with a variety of local groups and organizations.
 The Community Arts Education Intern will assist in on-site and off-site community arts workshops hosted by the Morgan this summer.
 Additionally, the intern will learn papermaking, paper marbling, pulp painting, setting type, and other relevant processes.

 The Community Arts Education Internship is a paid, 18-hour-per-week internship with a flexible schedule.
-The employment period is for a maximum of 8 weeks.
+The employment period is for a maximum of 10 weeks.
 No additional experience is required, but teaching experience or interest is a plus.

 Garden Internship:

 The Garden Internship is a great fit for anyone with a green thumb.
 Interns will be introduced to all aspects of the Kozo gardening process, which includes working in the garden weekly to mulch, weed, and prune the initial Kozo stand of trees.
-The Garden Interns will also water the garden and assist in lawn maintenance, plant flax, indigo, torro, and more!
+The Garden Interns will also water the garden and assist in lawn maintenance, plant flax, indigo, tororo, and more!
 In addition, interns will learn western and eastern papermaking and how to process dyed materials.
 The Garden Internship is a paid, 18-hour-per-week internship with a flexible schedule.
-The employment period is for a maximum of 8 weeks.
+The employment period is for a maximum of 10 weeks.
 No additional experience is required, and all are welcome to apply!

 Studio Internship: